toa-io/toa/extensions/exposition/readme.md

     </picture>
 </a>

-The Exposition extension includes a Service which is an HTTP server with ingress and a Tenant.
+The Exposition extension includes a Service, which is an HTTP server with ingress and a Tenant.
 The Service communicates with Tenants to discover their resource declarations and exposes them as HTTP resources.
 An instance of the Tenant is running within each Composition that has at least one Component with a resource declaration.

 ## Resource tree discovery